Shushant-Priyadarshi/backend_mastery/git_github/04_diff_staff_tag.md

 # Git Diff, Stash, and Tag

 ## Git Diff

-- `git diff` is used to see the differences between changes in your working directory and the staging area, or between commits.
-- It helps in tracking what changes have been made before committing them.
+- **`git diff`** is used to see the differences between changes in your working directory and the staging area, or between commits.
+It helps in tracking what changes have been made before committing them.

-### Common `git diff` Commands

 ```sh

 # Show unstaged changes (between working directory and staging area)
 git diff